-We use this camping checklist for wild camping, hiking, cycling, backpacking or road-trippin’, basically, if it’s an outdoor adventure it’s fit for the job.
-It got us through our Three Peaks by Bike Challenge and it’s currently working a treat on our England to India cycle tour!
+We use this camping checklist for wild camping, hiking, cycling, backpacking and road-trippin’.
+Basically, if it’s an outdoor adventure it’s fit for the job.
+It got us through our Three Peaks by Bike Challenge, countless backpacking trips and it’s currently working a treat on our England to India cycle tour!

 - Sleeping Gear (camping tent, sleeping bag, roll matt etc)

 - Cooking Gear

 - Survival camping essentials

 - Medical & personal items you shouldn’t leave without